On the Edge (game): The Cut-Ups Project

-The first expansion, created by Robin D. Laws, was called The Cut-Ups Projects.
+The first expansion, created by Robin D. Laws, was called The Cut-Ups Project.
 Coming out in 1995, it added 90 new cards to the game.
 These cards were sold in randomized booster packs of 10 cards.

 This expansion added even more strangeness to the game's already bizarre cosmology in the form of talking dogs, diabolical beverages, and creatures that fell from the sky.

 Retail display boxes of this expansion contained 60 booster packs.
 Card numbers in this set are preceded by a "C".

 Shadows

 The second expansion, designed by game co-creator Jonathan Tweet, added another 117 cards to the game.
 This time the focus was on the minions and dark conspirators of Al Amarja.

 These set contained only booster packs of 10 randomized cards.
 As with the previous expansions, the retailer displays contained 60 packs each.
 Card numbers in this set are preceded by a "D".